dmbarbour/glas/docs/GlasDesign.md

 ## Language Modules

-Language modules follow a simple naming convention: the global module 'language-xyz' is responsible for describing how to compile files with extension ".xyz".
-The compiler application provides `compile : SourceCode -> ModuleValue`, representing compilation as a single transactional step.
+Language modules follow a simple naming convention: the global module 'language-xyz' must describe how to compile files with extension ".xyz".
+This module should define application 'app' that defines `compile : SourceCode -> ModuleValue`, performing compilation as a single transactional step.

 To ensure a deterministic, reproducible outcome and support predictable refactoring, the compiler has limited access to effects.
 Available effects:

 * load compiled module values from module system
+  * *f:String* - local file or folder, extensions elided
+  * *g:String* - global module name, via runtime config
-* log outputs for a human observer
+* log output for a human observer

-Modules dependencies must be acyclic.
-In case of dependency cycle, load diverges and an error is reported.
-Load will also diverge if a remote module cannot be downloaded.
-In most other cases, we can deterministically observe load failures.
+Loading a module may fail if the module isn't defined or if compilation of it fails.
+The exact reason for error might be logged but wouldn't be visible to the compiler.
+Dependency cycles or a failed download instead cause load to logically diverge.

-Languages benefit from associated tools such as REPLs, linters, syntax highlighting, intellisense, decompilers, [language server protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol), interactive tutorials, etc..
-I assume these would be defined using separate apps that import or reuse code developed for language modules, perhaps with similar naming conventions.
+We might eventually develop naming conventions to support REPLs, linters, syntax highlighting support, intellisense, decompilers, [language server protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol), interactive tutorials, etc..
+However, it might prove more convenient to separate these into separate modules, e.g. 'langrepl-xyz'.

 ## Automated Testing

-As a simple convention, modules whose names start with "test-" are interpreted as test programs.
-This includes local modules within a folder that don't contribute to a public result.
-Tests can also be supported via compile-time evaluation of assertions (by the language module), but separation is more suitable for fuzz testing, long-running tests, and allowing tools to prioritize tests based on a known history of failures.
+As a simple convention, local modules whose names start with "test-" will be interpreted as tests.
+Tests may be compiled and evaluated even when they aren't required by a folder's 'public' definition.
+It is feasible to run all tests in a distribution as a health check.

-A test application should define a single-step pass/fail 'run' method with limited effects.
-Something like:
+The test module should define an application 'app' that defines a 'run' method.
+Tests have limited access to effects:

-* *log* and *load* - same as behavior in language modules
+* log and load - same as language modules
-* *fork(N)* - non-deterministic choice of natural number less than N
+* fork - non-deterministic choice to support fuzz testing or multiple tests

-Here 'fork' serves roles in fuzz testing and representing multiple tests with one module.
-Annotations could provide some extra guidance on priorities and quotas for tests.
-Test tools may allow users to provide patterns of fork choices to select tests or subsets thereof.

-*Note:* Although a test application cannot directly interact with the environment (e.g. filesystem or network), it should be feasible to simulate and fuzz the environment.
+The idea is that we're searching for failing tests.
+Based on analysis and feedback, a sufficiently smart test system might focus on some forks and mostly ignore others.

+*Note:* Of course, our applications may also include tests, such as the built-in-tests for consistency.

 ## Performance

 ### Acceleration

-Acceleration is an optimization pattern where we annotate a subprogram to be replaced by a more efficient or scalable implementation known to the interpreter or compiler.
-This may also involve use of specialized representations.
-For example, if we accelerate list-append, the runtime might use append of finger-tree ropes.
-Acceleration effectively extends a language with new performance primitives without extending semantics, which is convenient for a minimalist language.

-As a more sophisticated use case, our function might 'accelerate' evaluation of code on an abstract CPU or GPGPU.
-This code would support a memory-safe, deterministic, portable subset of programs.
-The accelerator would translate it for evaluation on the actual CPU or GPGPU.
-Ideally, the code is provided as a static parameter, allowing compile-time translation.
-This technique can extend glas systems to many problem domains while avoiding FFI.

-To resist silent performance degradation, the runtime or compiler should report an error where requested acceleration is unrecognized or unsupported.
-But we can support additional annotations to suppress this error or reduce it to a warning for certain functions.

-*Note:* Accelerators should be verified to match the subprogram they replace, where possible.
-Fuzz testing could be automated.
+If a function is giving us poor performance, it is feasible to replace that function with a compiler built-in or hardware.
+However, it is useful to maintain the reference definition for analysis, debugging, and because it allows us we can treat this replacement as an 'optimization' instead of a semantic extension to the language.

+Acceleration can influence under-the-hood representations of data.
+For example, large lists and binaries might be encoded as finger-tree ropes to support efficient slices, concatenation, and indexing.
+In these cases, it may be useful to treat the data as abstract to avoid accidental conversion between representations.

+It is feasible to accelerate simulation of an abstract CPU or GPGPU.
+This simulation would be restricted to a memory-safe subset of behaviors, perhaps checking the code before 'running' it.
+An accelerated implementation would compile the code argument for a physical CPU or GPGPU target.
+When the code argument is static, this compilation can be performed ahead of time.

+To resist silent performance degradation, annotations requesting an unrecognized or unsupported accelerator should be reported at compile time.
+We can indicate 'optional' acceleration in the annotation.
+Ideally, accelerators will also be verified through automatic testing.

 ### Stowage